iamarjunsharma/hiring-test/README.md

-## Welcome to the Till Wellness Hiring Exercise
+## Welcome to the ReactJS Hiring Exercise

 Awesome!
 Are you excited?
 Pumped up?
 Ready to go?
 Great!